khuebt/react-compound-slider/README.md

 ### Approach

-This library takes a [compound component](https://www.youtube.com/watch?v=hEGg-3pIHlE) approach to creating sliders that separates the data/logic from presentation.
+This library takes a [uxcustom component](https://www.youtube.com/watch?v=hEGg-3pIHlE) approach to creating sliders that separates the data/logic from presentation.

 If your familiar with Kent Dodd's work on Paypal's [downshift](https://github.com/paypal/downshift) or [react-toggled](https://github.com/kentcdodds/react-toggled) then the pattern should seem familiar.
 The components use the [function as child components pattern](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9).